IPEM/ASIL_HybridEngine/README.md

-## TODO
+## Limitation and todo
+- Backwards compatibility with envelop4live ("outside of our lab"-support)
+- Limited to 2 listeners
 - OSC input for sources & listeners
-- Backwards compatibility with envelop4live ("outside of our lab"-support)
+- Finetune distance compensation
+- Finetune delay between vsts
+- No height channel support yet
 -